tpf/tprf-hugo-site/content/project-support.md

 ---
-title: "Project Support - The Perl and Raku Foundation"
+title: "Community Project Support"
 url:   "/project-support.html"
 ---
-Community Project Support

-TPRF administrative support for Community
+## TPRF administrative support for Community Projects.
-Projects.

 Introduction
 The board is here to help our Perl and Raku